 You had senators interrupting themselves 63 times just before lunch yesterday.

-And then you have the the more bizarre conspiracies unfolding where you know, liberals accusing a woman sitting behind Kavanaugh being a white supremacist, that she was holding up a uh signal behind Judge Kavanaugh of white supremacism.
+And then you have the more bizarre conspiracies unfolding where, you know, liberals accusing a woman sitting behind Kavanaugh of being a white supremacist, that she was holding up a signal behind Judge Kavanaugh of white supremacism.

-You know, I'm like, what are these people talking about?
+You know, I'm like, what are these people talking?

 Turns out that she's actually a Hispanic descendant of Holocaust survivors.

-There's there's no positive agenda that's going to improve the lives of the American people.
+There's no positive agenda that's going to improve the lives of the American people.

 And it gets even worse.

-It, you know, the fiasco that we're watching today, and we watched yesterday, Democrats trying to shut down the Kavanaugh confirmation hearings.
+The fiasco that we're watching today and we watched yesterday, Democrats trying to shut down the Kavanaugh confirmation hearings.

-That hours before Kavanaugh arrived for his Senate confirmation hearing yesterday, Schumer and all of his frustrated fellow Democrats, they know that Kavanaugh's going to be Supreme Court justice.
+That hours before Kavanaugh arrived for a Senate confirmation hearing yesterday, Schumer and all of his frustrated fellow Democrats, they know that Kavanaugh is going to be a Supreme Court justice.

-Maybe we'll stage a mass walkout and or not show up at all.
+Maybe we'll stage a mass walkout or not show up at all.

-And those discussions, you know, culminating during a Labor Day conference call, and the senators, you know, weighed the drastic protest measures but opted against them, worried about what the you know what would come next and whether the fallout for a made-for-tv moment like that would undercut their efforts to defeat the nomination.
+And those discussions, you know, culminating during a Labor Day conference call, and the senators, you know, weighed the drastic protest measures, but opted against them, worried about what would come next and whether the fallout for a made-for-TV moment like that would undercut their efforts to defeat the nomination.

 And so this is what they decided over the Labor Day weekend.

-So this whole travesty that you're watching today and yesterday, I guess, in their view, is the tame and more responsible version of what it means to be a Democrat, which is basically let's just blow up the whole process and let's follow the Ted Chappaquitic Kennedy model and let's bork Judge Kavanaugh.
+So this whole travesty that you're watching today and yesterday, I guess, in their view, was the tame and more responsible version of what it means to be a Democrat, which is basically let's just blow up the whole process and let's follow the Ted Chappaquittic Kennedy model and let's bork Judge Kavanaugh.

-It's not going to work as hard as they try, or let's let's let's find something and we can you know treat him like Clarence Thomas or any other number of of more originalist or conservative justices, which is why elections have consequences, which is why in 62 short days it's gonna matter what happens to the country based on how you vote.
+It's not going to work as hard as they try, or let's find something and we can treat him like Clarence Thomas or any other number of more originalist or conservative justices, which is why elections have consequences, which is why in 62 short days, it's going to matter what happens to the country based on how you vote.

 This midterm will have enormous consequences.

-We also found out that it looks like that you know, a lot of these people that are in that hearing today and yesterday, apparently, according to reports, there are witnesses that identified people getting paid to show up and protest.
+We also found out that it looks like a lot of these people that are in that hearing today and yesterday, apparently, according to reports, there are witnesses that identified people getting paid to show up and protest.

 You know what?

-Immediately as they interrupted after the Democrats on the committee did their thing, and but about one minute into the Senate Judiciary Committee Chairman Truck Grassley's opening remarks for the whole hearing, you know, the protesters in the back protect the rights of people with disabilities.
+Immediately as they interrupted after the Democrats on the committee did their thing, but about one minute into the Senate Judiciary Committee, Chairman Truck Grassley's opening remarks for the whole hearing, you know, the protesters in the back protect the rights of people with disabilities.

 We need to protect this and protect that.

-At one point, Senator Diane Feinstein leaned over to Grassley and guesses that the protests will go on all day.
+At one point, Senator Dianne Feinstein leaned over to Grassley and guesses that the protests will go on all day.

 I wonder how she knew that.

-And we do know that all the documents, in fact, we've got five you have in terms of documents that Judge Kavanaugh's handed over more than five times, I'm sorry, more than the last five nominees documents totals combined.
+And we do know that all the documents, in fact, we've got five, you have, in terms of documents, that Judge Kavanaugh has handed over more than five times, I'm sorry, more than the last five nominees documents totals combined.

 And Denver, we're not getting enough documents.